 Planting during dormancy promotes root growth, giving your plant a better start for spring, when new foliage will begin to grow.
 It’s possible that your shipped trees and plants may still be dormant while your local trees are leafing out.
 Just give your plants a few weeks for them to acclimate, and soon you will see new fresh foliage!

 - My plant still hasn’t broken dormancy?

 If you've ordered a plant during winter or early spring, and it fails to emerge from dormancy by May 30th, we will guarantee it.
-Contact us by May 30th so we can review and assist with your order.
+Contact us between May 30th-June 10 so we can review and assist with your order.
 Keep in mind that we may ask for photos, this helps us assist you in saving your tree or plant.

 - This listing says “This item is currently out of stock, but we will have more soon!” when will it be available again?

 We get shipments in regularly, as plants are growing at our suppliers, but we do not know exactly what will be in each shipment.
 We advise checking our website often as we update listings when we get new stock in.

 - Why can you not ship this plant to my state?

 Some states have regulations on which plants can be brought into that state.
 Please check with your local USDA office for a list of restricted plants.

 If you still have questions after reading the FAQ's and your plant listing, please contact us by phone at (866) 928-3390 or by email at email@example.com.